The other night, I stayed up way too late reading Jonathan Franzen’s The Discomfort Zone, a book I devoured and savored at once.

 Bearish and powerful and evocative.
 In the way that art is—and a stuffed museum bear is not.

 On the ride back to Boston, my friend and traveling companion, also named Jim, recalled the artist’s description of how he created his bear.
-It reminded him, he said, of James Wood’s description of how writer Richard Price captures the essence of inner-city speech in his dialogue, all the while inventing something different, and inherently more beautiful.
+It reminded him, he said, of James Wood’s description of how writer Richard Price captures the essence of inner-city speech in his writing dialogue, all the while inventing something different and (some say) more beautiful.

-What if they too thought that it was easier not to try?
-What if they thought it was easier to choose to sit down, rather than work themselves up?
+What if they, too, thought that it was easier not to try?
+What if they thought it was easier to sit down, rather than work themselves up?